alexbsec/alexbsec.github.io/_posts/2023-12-12-powershell-securestring-root-me.md

 We were able to solve this challenge because we found a command injection (thanks to our level 1 solution), followed by the conversion from secure string to binary string.

-I hope you liked this write-up and learned something now.
+I hope you liked this write-up and learned something new.
 As always, don't forget to do your **research!**